ahmedattia213/ChatBuzz/README.md

 ## ChatBuzz
-A chatting application in swift4 using Firebase.
+A chatting application in swift4 using Firebase.<br/>
-The project is still not completed.
+The project is still in progress.